 The committee wasformedin early October by University President Christopher Eisgruber '83,just three months into histenure.
 Eisgruber spoke to alumni in New Yorkthe same day, citing a study showing that graduate schools rarely consider an undergraduate program’s grading policy in making admissions decisions.Colagiuri said that while she could not comment on the specific questions, the committee will take particular interest in demographic variations over class year and concentrations, among other areas, in making their considerations.

-The Ad Hoc Committee plans to send out a separate survey to all current members of the faculty and to launch a public comment website in the next few weeks to solicit input from graduate students, alumni, parents of undergraduates and any other interested parties, Colagiuri said.“This is a great opportunity [for undergraduates] to let the committee know what they’re thinking, and to take that opportunity to chime in,” Colaguiri said.
+The Ad Hoc Committee plans to send out a separate survey to all current members of the faculty and to launch a public comment website in the next few weeks to solicit input from graduate students, alumni, parents of undergraduates and any other interested parties, Colagiuri said.

 In Eisgruber’s Charge to the Ad Hoc Committee, he instructed the committee to consider two fundamental questions: whether the objectives of the grading policy were appropriate and if the policy achieved the goals of the University with as few negative consequences as possible.